1102131860/systolic_array/README.md

 <img src="./img/signals_ext.png" alt="" width="700"/>
 </p>

+3. BiST mode: This mode revolves around using the LFSR and Singature Analyzer to do at-speed testing.
+It is very similar to the External mode.
+Memories are not available and inputs, control, and outputs are managed by an external entity.
+The difference comes in that input activations are now generated by the LFSR, streamed into the systolic array, and then compressed on the Signature Analyzer.
+Once the Signature is ready (which is determined by the LFSR's stop code) it will be used to determine if incorrect values were produced.
+This mode helps us isolate the design from the memory interface, providing a setup to test the design at maximum speed.

 Explore the use of _genvar_ to build a customizable number of stages.

 **Your design should be parameterizable.
 You may be asked to change the number of rows, columns, data width, and the position of the fixed point before submitting the final version.**

 **The header verilog file for the design has been provided.**

-## Systolic Array Wrapper
+## Matrix Multiplication Wrapper
-The Systolic wrapper includes 3 main blocks: a driver, a monitor and the Systolic Array module.
-In driver mode 1, the driver flops the incoming test pattern, and sends it out to the Systolic module in the next cycle.
-In driver mode 0, the LFSR inside the driver generates the test patterns and feed it to the Systolic module.
-In monitor mode 1, the monitor flops the Systolic module's output and pops it out the next cycle to external modules.
-In monitor mode 0, the signature analyzer inside the monitor collects the Systolic module's ouputs and compresses those until it receives the stop signal.
+The Matrix Mult wrapper includes 3 main blocks: a driver, a monitor and the Matrix Mult module.
+In driver mode 1, the driver flops the incoming test pattern, and sends it out to the Matrix Mult module in the next cycle.
+In driver mode 0, the LFSR inside the driver generates the test patterns and feed it to the Matrix Mult module.
+In monitor mode 1, the monitor flops the Matrix Mult module's output and pops it out the next cycle to external modules.
+In monitor mode 0, the signature analyzer inside the monitor collects the Matrix Mult module's ouputs and compresses those until it receives the stop signal.
 Then, one ouput will be sent out from the monitor.

 The data input port is also used to set the seed of LFSR and SA when in driver mode 0 or monitor mode 0.
 Provide the seed when reset is low to set LFSR and SA seed.
 Once the reset goes high, LFSR will start to generate pattern automatically.
 LFSR stops and notifies SA to stop as well when the generated pattern matches the stop pattern on the stop code input port.